poissonconsulting/tuv-x/docs/source/user_guide.rst

 The wavelength grid must cover the Lyman-alpha and Schumann-Runge bands if an override is specified, otherwise a configuration error is returned.

+The ``apply O2 bands`` flag can be added to photolysis rates that dissociate ``O2``.
+If this flag is set to ``true``, cross section values in the Lyman-alpha and Schumann-Runge wavelength bands will be overwritten with TUV-x's custom cross section values for O2 in these bands.

 A number of custom cross section types have been developed when more complex algorithms are needed to calculate